CIS565-Fall-2014/Project3-Pathtracer/README.md

 Check the Google group for some sample .obj files of varying complexity.

-## THIRD PARTY CODE POLICY
-* Use of any third-party code must be approved by asking on our Google Group.
-  If it is approved, all students are welcome to use it.
-Generally, we approve use of third-party code that is not a core part of the project.
-For example, for the ray tracer, we would approve using a third-party library for loading models, but would not approve copying and pasting a CUDA function for doing refraction.
-* Third-party code must be credited in README.md.
-* Using third-party code without its approval, including using another student's code, is an academic integrity violation, and will result in you receiving an F for the semester.

 ## SELF-GRADING
 * On the submission date, email your grade, on a scale of 0 to 100, to Harmony,